hargoniX/master/thesis/thesis.typ

   ))
 )

-Using this scheme, we can for example build the constraint system of a simple term
+Using this scheme, we can, for example, build the constraint system of a simple term
-$"add" ("length" "Nat" x_1) " " ("length" "String" x_2)$ where $"length"$ is defined as follows:
+$"add" ("length" "Nat" x_1) " " ("length" "String" x_2)$, where $"length"$ is defined as follows:
 #align(left, block(
 $
 & inductive "List" (a : Type) : Type where \